By Jacob Silverman

 Although federal courts are the most powerful courts in the United States and play an essential role in shaping judicial policy and practice, state courts do much of the “grunt” work that keeps our judicial system running.
 They’re also the courts that Americans are most likely to have contact with within their lives.

 There are two types of trial courts in most states: special jurisdiction and general jurisdiction.

-Special jurisdiction courts, which also can be called county, district, justice, justice of the peace, magistrate or police courts, hear the following types of cases:
+Special jurisdiction courts, which also can be called the county, district, justice, justice of the peace, magistrate, or police courts, hear the following types of cases:

 - juvenile cases